ktquez/vuepress-theme-ktquez/README.md

 }
 ```

+**Note, avoid placing words that indicate that it is an ad, to avoid blocking Adblock**

 ## Tools
 Tools that can help you:
-- [Slugfy](https://blog.tersmitten.nl/slugify/) - Slug generation, for your links and filenames;
+- [Slugify](https://blog.tersmitten.nl/slugify/) - Slug generation, for your links and filenames;
 - [Responsive breakpoints](http://www.responsivebreakpoints.com/) - Responsive image breakpoints generator for cover images;
 - [SEO Counter](http://www.codeorama.com/seo/counter/) - Is an online word and character counter with SEO rules for title and description;